popphp/docs/user_guide/forms.rst

     $text = new Pop\Form\Element\Input\Text('first_name');
     $text->setLabel('First Name:');

-When rendered with the form, it will render like this:
+When rendered with the form, the label will render like this:

 .. code-block:: html